-The Intel® Fortran Compiler Classic (BETA) (ifort) in the Intel® oneAPI HPC Toolkit beta release includes a full implementation of the Fortran 2018 standard, including the REDUCE intrinsic.
-However, these features are not available when using the IFX compiler driver.
+The Intel® Fortran Compiler (BETA) (ifort driver) in the Intel® oneAPI HPC Toolkit beta release includes a full implementation of the Fortran 2018 standard, including the REDUCE intrinsic.
+However, these features are not available when using the ifx compiler driver.

-The Intel® Fortran Compiler (BETA) (ifx) is also included in this Intel® oneAPI HPC Toolkit beta release. "ifx" replaces the use of "ifort -qnextgen" or "ifort /qnextgen".
+The Intel® Fortran Compiler (BETA) (ifx driver) is also included in this Intel® oneAPI HPC Toolkit beta release. "ifx" replaces the use of "ifort -qnextgen" or "ifort /qnextgen".